ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 .. activecode:: seqSearch
   :language: java

-  The code for ``sequentialSearch`` for arrays below is from the AP CS A course description.
+  The code for ``sequentialSearch`` for arrays below is from a previous AP CS A course description.
   ~~~
   public class ArraySearcher
   {